WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 ## Acknowledgements

-Portions of the work on this document has been funded by the United States Department of Homeland Security's Science and Technology Directorate under contract HSHQDC-17-C-00019.
+Portions of the work on this document have been funded by the United States Department of Homeland Security's Science and Technology Directorate under contract HSHQDC-17-C-00019.
 The content of this specification does not necessarily reflect the position or the policy of the U.S. Government and